proditis/BugBounty-Journal/days/day5.md

 ## Final words
-Unfortunately i was not 100% yet so after the first hour or so i forgot to keep updating my notes for this journal and the since it was around 8am in the morning i had to pass out and when i woke up i had forgotten all about what went on during the night :smiley:
+Unfortunately i was not 100% yet so after the first hour or so i forgot to keep updating my notes for this journal and since it was around 8am in the morning i had to pass out.
+Then, when i woke up, i had forgotten all about what went on during the night so this is it :smiley:

-My plan for the day went unexpectedly well and even though my methodology still takes some ironing out.
+My plan for the day went unexpectedly well and even though my methodology still takes some ironing out, i think that i'll stick to it.

 - [day 6 - GOTO DAY 5](day6.md)
 - [Go back HOME](../)